Filter classes of upsets of distributive lattices: Basic properties of -filters n-filters

-\begin{fact} An $n$-filter on a poset is prime if and only if its complement is an ideal.
-A filter on a poset is $m$-prime if and only if its complement is an $m$-ideal. \end{fact}
+\begin{fact} An $n$-filter on a lattice is prime if and only if its complement is an ideal.
+A filter on a lattice is $m$-prime if and only if its complement is an $m$-ideal. \end{fact}